Guest Artists

 • As a concert pianist, Peter Allen is well known and loved by audiences in the Maritimes and throughout Canada for his captivating interpretations.
 He regularly performs solo recitals, concertos with orchestra, and chamber music.
 He has recorded two solo piano compact discs for CBC, one featuring some of his own very popular Bagatelles, another an all-Haydn disc, and numerous duo CDs with flautist Patricia Creighton.

-• Renowned for his “pianist-painter” artistry that transforms musical ideas into vivid color (La Presse), Philip Chiu is celebrated as one of Canada’s leading pianists, lauded for his brilliant technique, intuitive musicality, and engaging stage presence.
-Winner of the 2023 JUNO Award for Best Classical Solo Album and the first-ever Mécénat Musica Prix Goyer recipient, Philip captivates audiences through his expressive interpretations and heartfelt dedication to creating meaningful connections through music.
+• Renowned for his “pianist-painter” artistry that transforms sound into vivid colour (La Presse), Philip Chiu is recognized as one of Canada’s most distinctive pianists, celebrated for his brilliant technique, poetic sensibility, and captivating stage presence.
+Winner of the 2023 JUNO Award for Best Classical Solo Album and the first-ever recipient of the Mécénat Musica Prix Goyer, one of Canada’s largest classical music prizes, he has earned a reputation for performances that combine virtuosic mastery with an instinctive ability to create genuine connections with audiences.

-A sought-after soloist and chamber musician, Philip has performed extensively in major venues across Canada, the United States, Japan, and France.
-His dynamic collaborations have included performances with distinguished artists such as James Ehnes, Emmanuel Pahud, Régis Pasquier, Noah Bendix-Balgley, Bomsori Kim, Johannes Moser, and the New Orford String Quartet.
-As part of a longstanding duo with violinist Jonathan Crow, Philip's performances have become cherished by chamber music lovers.
-An accomplished touring artist with Prairie Debut, Jeunesses Musicales Canada, and Debut Atlantic, Philip has completed over 14 cross-Canada tours, bringing his music to communities nationwide.
+A sought-after soloist and chamber musician, Chiu has performed across Canada, the United States, Japan, and France, appearing in major venues and festivals and collaborating with many of today’s foremost artists, including James Ehnes, Emmanuel Pahud, Régis Pasquier, Noah Bendix-Balgley, Bomsori Kim, Johannes Moser, and the New Orford String Quartet.
+His longstanding duo with violinist Jonathan Crow has become beloved among chamber music audiences, and his commitment to bringing music to communities nationwide is reflected in more than fourteen extensive cross-Canada tours with Prairie Debut, Jeunesses Musicales Canada, and Debut Atlantic.

 • Australian-born pianist Simon Docking has appeared as a soloist for Toronto’s Soundstreams, the Winnipeg New Music Festival, Scotia Festival of Music, Symphony Nova Scotia, Acadia University’s Shattering the Silence, Australia’s Aurora Festival, the new music group Stroma in New Zealand, and MATA Festival in New York.
 Active as a chamber musician, Simon has been a founding member of several ensembles, including the Toronto-based group Toca Loca, which has been presented by nearly every new music series in Canada from St John’s to Vancouver, as well as appearances in New York, California and at the C3 Festival at Berlin’s legendary Berghain.
 Toca Loca have released two CDs: P*P (2009) and SHED (2010).
 Simon studied piano in Australia with Ransford Elsley, and holds a doctorate in piano performance from SUNY Stony Brook, where he worked with Gilbert Kalish, and upon graduation was awarded New York State’s Thayer Fellowship for the Arts.
 In October 2011 Simon received an Established Artist Recognition Award from the province of Nova Scotia.
 Simon lives in Halifax, where he is Managing and Artistic Director of Scotia Festival of Music.